-Most managers can be pleasant when things are running smoothly, when everyone is doing their jobs, or when results are good.
+Most managers can be pleasant when things are running smoothly, when everyone is doing their jobs, or when results are good, but they have trouble being always nice.

 Yes, of course.
 Occasional frustration is inherent in a manager’s job.